tdiprima/wifi-is-radio/README.md

 * Make smarter choices on public WiFi
 * Cut through security hype with reality

 Know the system.
-Don’t be weird with it.
+Don't be weird with it.

 <br>